momentohq/public-dev-docs/docs/develop/sdks/web/index.md

 To create a Momento disposable token for use in the browser, you will generally need a ["token vending machine"](https://www.gomomento.com/blog/introducing-the-momento-token-vending-machine) component.
 The token vending machine can be a [standalone application](https://github.com/momentohq/client-sdk-javascript/tree/main/examples/nodejs/token-vending-machine) with an HTTP endpoint that a static website can access, or it can be a component embedded into the server side of your web application, as in our [Next.js chat app example](https://github.com/momentohq/client-sdk-javascript/blob/main/examples/web/nextjs-chat/README.md).

-In either case, you will likely use the Node.js SDK to instantiate a Momento `AuthClient` and providing it an API key with Super User scope generated via the [Momento Console](https://console.gomomento.com/):
+In either case, you will likely use the Node.js SDK to instantiate a Momento `AuthClient` and provide it an API key with Super User scope generated via the [Momento Console](https://console.gomomento.com/):

 <SdkExampleCodeBlock language={'javascript'} snippetId={'API_InstantiateAuthClient'} />